photo: Marc Haegeman

 explosion of 60s excess and style icons in the huge beehives of brassy blonde hair and the assistants in A-line tents and thigh high leggings, with a touch of hippy rebellion sneaking in with ethnic scarves and bell-bottoms to counter the haute couture…”

 Before working as a designer, François-Noël started his career as a professional dancer.
 Born in Roanne, France, he took his first dance lessons at the age of seven.
-When he was 13, he left home to study at the Conservatoire National in Paris and four years later moved to Belgium to complete his training at Mudra International - the school of Maurice Béjart.
-Subsequently he joined the Dutch National Ballet (Het Nationale Ballet).
-There, he performed and created roles in the entire classical, neo-classical and contemporary repertoires and worked with internationally renowned choreographers Maurice Béjart, Rudi van Dantzig, William Forsythe and Hans van Manen amongst others.
+After studying ballet in Paris and graduating from Mudra International in Brussels, he joined the Dutch National Ballet (Het Nationale Ballet).
+There, he performed and created roles in the entire classical, neo-classical and contemporary repertoires and worked with internationally renowned choreographers.

 Whilst still a dancer, François-Noël created his first costumes for choreographer and at present Dutch National Ballet director Ted Brandsen.
-To this day they maintain a long-standing collaboration with François-Noël designing costumes for amongst others Carmen, Pulcinella, Firebird, Coppelia and most recently the grand scale production of Mata Hari.
+To this day they maintain a long-standing collaboration with François-Noël designing the costumes for amongst many others Carmen, Romeo&Juliet, Pulcinella, Firebird, Coppelia and Mata Hari.

 For Dutch National Ballet he has also created the costumes for the new productions of Balanchine’s Who Cares? and Ballet Imperial as well as Rachel Beaujean’s new version of Paquita for which he also created the set design.
 Beyond François-Noël’s extensive work for Dutch National Ballet, he has also designed costumes for numerous dance companies including West Australian Ballet, National Ballet of Portugal, Royal Ballet of Flanders, Semperoper Dresden and Théâtre National de Bordeaux.

 A versatile designer who enjoys creative collaborations he has worked on several projects across fashion and the performing arts such as Nochera, a high-end dance wear label inspired by the world of Tango and the live action/animation film of Coppelia which was released in cinemas around the globe in 2021.